Grid2op/chronix2grid/README.md

 - **timestep**: timestep for KPI computation.
 For example, renewable ninja data requires minimum timestep of 60min
 - **night_hours**: dictionary to provide night hours for each season of year
 - **seasons**: dictionary to provide months in each season of year

+## Model interface

+All generation submodules (LRDT) have a modular backend.
+You can develop your own load, renewable, loss and dispatch model using as input:
+* Your json parameters
+* Possible pattern files
+* Grid demand and generator characteristics in csv

 ## Running the test suite
 To run the tests, execute: